ramnauth/ramnauth.github.io/_posts/2018-07-15-coding-challenge-2.md

 layout: post

 # The title of your post
-title: Coding Challenge 1: Characters
+title: Coding Challenge 2: Conversations

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-   In this challenge, create Scratch blocks to define behaviors for characters.
+   Explore different ways to program sprites to have conversations.

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.